 Criteria and factors affect site selection for industrial building

-Environmental consideration is playing the big role in industrial building construction.
+Environmental consideration is playing the significant role in industrial building construction.
 The behaviour of the existing buildings or structures neighbourhood may guide in deciding the type and the depth of the foundation of the building to be constructed.